In a hurry to get unhitched? Well if you live in Washington, and want to divorce in Washington, you may have to slow your roll – a bit.

 One more thing you should know, if your intended ex-spouse decides he or she got a raw deal in the quickie divorce, he or she could challenge it in Washington and it all starts over again.
 Sometimes the quick fix, makes things more difficult in the long-run.

-Call Ashby Law for your divorce questions, or any other family law issues.
+Call Pacific Northwest Family Law for your divorce questions, or any other family law issues.
 Our highly professional attorneys won’t be quickie in giving our best advice.
-Schedule an appointment today at Ashby Law, 509-572-3700.
+Schedule an appointment today at Pacific Northwest Family Law, 360-926-9112.